kharvd/practicechat/README.md

 Simplistic chat written in Java

-## DB configuration

-This project uses PostgreSQL and [[http://flywaydb.org/getstarted/firststeps/maven.html | Flyway Maven Plugin]] for database migration.

-First you have to create `flyway.properties` file under `server` directory.
-There, you should specify your PostgreSQL connection information.
-For example:

-    flyway.url=jdbc:postgresql://localhost:5432/practicechat
-    flyway.user=postgres
-    flyway.password=1234

-Then, execute `mvn compile flyway:migrate` in `server` subdirectory to configure the database.

 ## Building project

 Use `package` Maven task for root project.
 Two standalone jars will be placed in `out/` directory

+## DB configuration

+This project uses PostgreSQL and [[http://flywaydb.org/ | Flyway]] for database migration.

+To run the server you have to supply properties file, containing information about DB connection and TCP port.
+Example:

+    server.port = 1234
+    db.name = practicechat
+    db.serverName = localhost
+    db.username = postgres
+    db.password = 1234

 ## Chat protocol description